All posts may contain affiliate links.

 This time she has made a pattern for a delightful vintage-style clutch bag with a stylized asymmetrical flap and bow, which was particularly popular in that decade.
-The Gershwin Clutch Bag is of easy flat construction with squared off corners to form a narrow base.
-It has an unusually shaped flap and off-centre bow, trimmed with a flourish of three small vintage buttons, all in the designers signature style.
+The Gershwin Clutch Bag is of easy flat construction with squared-off corners to form a narrow base.
+It has an unusual shaped flap and off-center bow, trimmed with a flourish of three small vintage buttons, all in the designers signature style.

-This bag is slightly bigger than one of her other clutch bags and is ideal for weddings, evening functions and other special occasions.
-It can be made up in everything from rich cotton corduroy to woollens and patchwork fabrics.
+This bag is slightly bigger than one of her other clutch bags and is ideal for weddings, evening functions, and other special occasions.
+It can be made up in everything from rich cotton corduroy to woolens and patchwork fabrics.

 - Sewing machine.

 The Gershwin Clutch Bag pattern has twelve pages – seven pages including photographs, detailed instructions and illustrations, plus five pages of full-sized pattern templates which you must print on letter (A4) paper and cut out.
 All templates are actual size.
 If you wish to make a few bags from Charlie’s Aunt sewing patterns or books to sell, please read the rules in the “additional information” section of her designer page.